Archons of the Ecumenical Patriarchate

 The first major efforts of the Order were aimed at the restoration of the existing Orthodox facilities in Istanbul, an effort that has had limited success with the continued forced closure of the Halki seminary and with President Erdoğan's decree reverting the Hagia Sophia and Chora Church from museums to mosques.

-In recent years the Order of Saint Andrew has also concerned itself strongly with the situation of the Ecumenical Patriarchate within Turkey, including governmental interference in church elections.
+In recent years the Order of Saint Andrew has also concerned itself strongly with the situation of the Ecumenical Patriarchate within Turkey, including governmental interference in church elections, and lack of training facilities for clergy.

 While it refers to itself as an "Order", it does not claim to be an order of chivalry, as such.